duybnguyen/financial-tracker/README.md

-# Project Title
+# Financial Tracker

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Financial Tracker is a Java console application designed to help users efficiently manage and analyze their financial transactions.
+The program allows users to record, view, and filter transactions based on various criteria such as date, amount, or category.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to record a deposit so that I can track income or money received.
+- As a user, I want to record a payment so that I can track expenses and outgoing money.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the app to load my existing transactions when I start the program so that I can see my current financial records.
+- As a user, I want to view all transactions in the ledger so that I can review all my financial activity.
+- As a user, I want to view only payments so that I can track expenses separately from income.
+- As a user, I want to view only deposits so that I can easily see my income sources.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to search for transactions by vendor name so that I can see all purchases or payments to a specific vendor.
+- As a user, I want to filter my search from month to date, previous month, year to date, and previous year so I can analyze my financial history
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.